Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 <a></a>
 #### Expectations

+* The user should know exactly what to do when first introduced to the landing page.
 * The search feature should be intuitive and work correctly.
-* The Site should have easy links for navigating to other parts of the site.
-* Clear info about location
+* Clear info about location and data is desirable.

 [Back to Top](#table-of-contents)